 - Commitment to deliver a shared vision of growing Scotland’s maritime economy.

-Members include ship builders, ship management companies, naval architects and designers, maritime engineers, offshore energy providers and universities and other education and training institutions.
+Members include ship builders, ship owners and management companies, naval architects and designers, maritime and aquaculture engineers, offshore energy providers, and universities and other education and training institutions.

 - Cluster members have identified five key strategic areas as their focus – commercial shipping, naval/military contracts, maritime business support services, maritime legislation and education and training.